deborah-pardoq86q/notes/README.md

 - "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In software development, it means that writing clean, concise, and easily understandable code is often more valuable than complex and intricate solutions.
 Strive to reduce complexity whenever possible, as simpler code tends to have fewer bugs, is easier to maintain, and can be grasped quickly by other developers."

 Remember, also, that 'Premature optimization is the root of all evil' – Donald Knuth.
 Focus on making your code correct first, then optimize if and where necessary.
 And always remember the importance of modularization, version control, testing, and documentation in crafting robust and sustainable software applications."

+# 2024-03-04
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." - Donald Knuth

+This quote emphasizes that focusing on optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially overlook more significant design issues.
+It reminds us to first ensure our code is correct, clear, and follows good design principles before diving into optimizations.
+Only after profiling and identifying actual bottlenecks should we consider refining specific parts for performance gains.